About the Department of History

 Birmingham city centre

-Whatever your interest – whether cultural, social, political, economic history – there is someone doing that kind of history in the department.
+Whatever your interest – whether cultural, social, political, economic history, histories of conflict, histories of gender and sexuality – there is someone doing that kind of history in the department.

 The biggest advantage of having so many historians at Birmingham is the very wide range of specialist courses on offer at both undergraduate and postgraduate levels.
-Students are offered choices from around thirty options in their second year and twenty special subjects in their third year.
-Topics range from Women’s History in the 20th century to medieval Iceland, from the English Civil War to the CIA and International Relations, from the Crusades to the heyday of European empire in the 19th and 20th centuries.
+Students are offered choices from around 25 options in their second year and 10-15 special subjects in their third year.
+Topics range from Tudor society to Women’s History in the 20th century, from the Ottoman Empire to the CIA and International Relations, from the Crusades to the heyday of European empire in the 19th and 20th centuries.

 The Department of History at Birmingham is one of the largest and most diverse in Britain.
 Its teaching was ranked as excellent in the last official survey and it also has the high official research ranking of "5".
 If you want to study history at university, the University of Birmingham is a great place to do so.